youssef-mansor/TheAgentCompany/workspaces/tasks/ds-format-excel-sheets/task.md

-Find the `respondent_counts.xlsx` file at http://the-agent-company.com:8092/1555?dir=/Documents/Data%20Analysis&openfile=true, and based on the source "unformatted" sheet, create a "formatted" sheet and make formatting edits based on the following requirements:
+Find the `respondent_counts.xlsx` file under `Documents/Data Analysis` on Owncloud (http://the-agent-company.com:8092), and based on the source "unformatted" sheet, create a "formatted" sheet and make formatting edits based on the following requirements:
 1. Change the background color of top-header cells to skyblue (#87CEEB)
 2. Make sure all cell values are horizontally centered in their cells